openvinotoolkit/openvino_tensorflow/docs/USAGE.md

         OPENVINO_TF_ENABLE_PERF_COUNT=1

+- **OPENVINO_TF_ENABLE_DYNAMIC_SHAPES:**
+This environmental variable is used to enable the dynamic input shapes support in OpenVINO, that allows some dimensions of input parameters to be undefined during model compilation

+    Example:

+        OPENVINO_TF_ENABLE_DYNAMIC_SHAPES=1

 ## GPU Precision

 The default precision for Intel<sup>®</sup> Integrated GPU (iGPU) is FP32.
 So, if you set the backend name as **'GPU'**, the execution on iGPU will be operated on FP32 precision.
 To change the iGPU precision to FP16, use the device name **'GPU_FP16'**.